masterpointio/github-action-opa-rego-test/README.md

 ### To-Do's:

-- more tests + fix tests + run test on ci
 - deal with issues like
   - `1 error occurred: ./access/label-based-team-access.rego:35: rego_type_error: conflicting rules data.spacelift.deny found`
   - need better visibliity to when this happens and fails